kishanrajeev/YTM_Downloader/README.md

 ## License

-Planr Pro is licensed under the MIT License.
+Youtube Downloader is licensed under the MIT License.